MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentstartprocessresult_process.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentStartProcessResult.Process

 ## -description

-Represents lifetime of the process in execution in the Isolated Windows Environment.
+**Deprecated.** Represents lifetime of the process in execution in the Isolated Windows Environment.

 ## -property-value

 String

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples